andrevinicius201/serverless-todo-list-api/README.md

 ###### Environment setup:
  - Download this project using your preferred method (Git Clone or download .zip file)
  - Open the project folder using the code editor of your preference.
 I recommend using VS Code
- - With the project folder open, navigate to the serverless-home-challenge project subfolder by running `cd serverless-home-challenge`.
- - Using a terminal, run the command `npm i serverless -g`.
+ - At the project root folder, run the command `npm i serverless -g`.
 This will install the serverless framework on your machine and make it accessible from any directory.
  - You will also need to install some additional npm packages for local testing.
 To do this, run `npm install serverless-offline --force`, followed by `npm install serverless-python-requirements --force`
+ - Then, navigate to the serverless-home-challenge project subfolder by running `cd serverless-home-challenge` on a terminal windows.
- - After this package installation steps, run `serverless config`
+ - After this package installation steps, run the `serverless` command
+ - When prompted about "Create Or Select An Existing App", select the option "Skip Adding An App"
  - At this point you may be requested to Login/Register to the Serverless Framework service.
 Please proceed with the authentication or registration process following the guidelines provided on the screen.
- - When prompted about "Create Or Select An Existing App", just select the option "Skip Adding An App"
- - You will also may be asked to configure AWS credentials.
+ - You may also be asked to configure AWS credentials.
 If it is the case, you will receive a warning similar to "AWS credentials missing or invalid.
 Run 'serverless' to set up AWS credentials.
 If it happens, please proceed with this configuration.
 When prompted about AWS credentials, select the option "Save AWS Credentials in a Local Profile".
 Then, enter the AWS Access Key Id and Secret Access Key that you created using AWS IAM.
- - Still in the project root directory, install the necessary plugins, using the commands `npm install serverless-offline --save-dev` and `npm install serverless-python-requirements`
  - To continue with the deployment, run the `serverless deploy` command